Understanding the Stages of Relationships: From Start to Forever

 How Therapy Can Help You Navigate a Relationship

-Different stages of a relationship have diverse ups and downs that can be challenging and overwhelming to you.
-That’s why you need a therapist to help you navigate through that romantic love journey.
+Each stage of the relationship has its ups and downs and this can be challenging and overwhelming to you.
+That is why you need a therapist to help you through this romantic journey.

-Whether you’re in a new relationship, navigating the early attachment stages, or in a long-term committed relationship, seeking the guidance of a licensed marriage and family therapist or engaging in online therapy can contribute to your mental health and the overall success of your relationship.
+Whether you’re in a new relationship or a long-term committed relationship, you’ll always need the help of a licensed marriage and family therapist or engage in online therapy to enhance the overall success of your relationship.

 What is Dating in a relationship?